Ingrid Jonker Prize

 The Ingrid Jonker Prize is a literary prize for the best debut work of Afrikaans or English poetry.
-It was instituted in honor of Ingrid Jonker after her death in 1965.
+It was instituted in honour of Ingrid Jonker after her death in 1965.

 The yearly prize, consisting of R10,000 and a medal, is awarded alternately to an Afrikaans or English poet who has published a first volume in the previous two years.